-- isn't required to lodge a company tax return for the income year (the RTP schedule is a schedule to the company tax return). - has an income tax annual compliance arrangement (ACA) with us for the relevant income year.
-Under this, it agreed to provide full and true disclosure and ongoing dialogue of all material tax matters, including any positions that fall within any reportable tax position category.
+- is not required to lodge a company tax return for the income year (the RTP schedule is a schedule to the company tax return) - has an income tax annual compliance arrangement (ACA) with us for the relevant income year and has agreed to provide - full and true disclosure - ongoing dialogue of all material tax matters, including positions that fall within any RTP category.

-If you are uncertain if your entity is required to lodge the schedule you can email ReportableTaxPosition@ato.gov.au
+If you are uncertain if your entity is required to lodge the schedule you can email ReportableTaxPosition@ato.gov.au.